faenrandir/a_careful_examination/documents/book_of_mormon/lds_scholars_evidence_modern_origin.md

 layout: page
 ---

 LDS scholars have been presenting research or observations over the past decade or so that collectively lend weight to the modern origin theory.
-It cannot be emphasized heavily enough---**none of these scholars would likely endorse the modern origin theory**, and instead tend to interpret their individual observations in other ways (e.g., via an expansionist theory).
-Still, when viewed collectively, and especially in light of other research on the Book of Mormon (e.g., [New Approaches to the Book of Mormon](http://signaturebookslibrary.org/new-approaches-to-the-book-of-mormon/))---the modern origin theory unifies and makes sense of these observations:
+To be clear, none of these scholars would likely endorse the modern origin theory themselves; rather, they would tend to interpret their individual observations in other ways (e.g., via an [expansionist theory](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V20N01_68.pdf)).
+Still, when viewed collectively, and especially in light of other historical and literary anlysis by non-LDS researchers on Book of Mormon (e.g., [New Approaches to the Book of Mormon](http://signaturebookslibrary.org/new-approaches-to-the-book-of-mormon/) and the comparative literary analyses of Colby Townsend[^townsend])---the modern origin theory unifies and makes sense of these observations:

 <figure>
   <img src="{{ "/communications/images/two_flowers.png" | relative_url }}" atl="Convergence on a modern origin" style="width:100%">